reactjs/react.dev/content/docs/create-a-new-react-app.md

 * A **compiler** such as [Babel](http://babeljs.io/).
 It lets you write modern JavaScript code that still works in older browsers.

 If you prefer to set up your own JavaScript toolchain from scratch, [check out this guide](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) that re-creates some of the Create React App functionality.

+Don't forget to ensure your custom toolchain [is correctly set up for production](/docs/optimizing-performance.html#use-the-production-build).